-Neighbourwoods in Champlain Park aims to foster neighbourhood stewardship of the trees in Champlain Park.
-It uses a scientifically sound tree inventory protocol developed by Dr. Danijela Puric-Mladenovic and Dr. Andy Kenny while at the University of Toronto, and is used by dozens of neighbourhoods in municipalities across Ontario.
-It starts with gathering information on neighbourhood trees, including species, size, location and condition.
-By using a standardized method the protocol means that a detailed tree inventory can be gathered with relatively little expert involvement and at reduced cost.
-It is also a great way for residents to learn about the trees around us and get together with others contributing to community stewardship.
-Benefits from this information may include:
+Neighbourwoods in Champlain Park fosters neighbourhood stewardship of the trees in Champlain Park.
+It uses a tree inventory protocol developed by Dr. Andy Kenny and Dr. Danijela Puric-Mladenovic and validated by dozens of neighbourhoods in municipalities across Ontario.
+It starts with creating an inventory of neighbourhood trees, including species, size, location and condition.
+This is a great way for residents to learn about the trees around us and begin to plan steps to sustain and improve the urban forest.
+So far, the inventory has been used to:

-- Estimating the economic benefits of trees and forest canopy in our neighbhourhood
+- Estimate the financial benefits of trees and forest canopy in our neighbhourhood

-- Identifying spaces in the neighbourhood where new trees can be planted
+- Identifying inventory-oct 2017, and spaces in the neighbourhood where new trees can be planted

-- Identifying declining trees in need of attention
+- Identify declining trees in need of attention

 - LeafSnap application